 Business trust in Master Data Management (MDM) and data quality has long been a key issue since 2002, according to the first BI survey.
 But cross-organizational collaboration and better automation in MDM and data quality tools promise to boost companies beyond 2023.

-Get energized about MDM industry trends in 2021 and read further:
+Get energized about MDM industry trends in 2023 and beyond and read further; we’re going to cover the following trends.

 - Higher Adoption of MDM To Integrate More Systems.